Help & Advice Articles, Videos and How-to-Guides

 The Common Furniture beetle can be found in both softwoods and hardwoods.
-Though it has been found in any places, it generally prefers damp floorboards such as loft timbers and furniture that has worn or no varnish at all.
+Though it has been found in many places, it generally prefers damp floorboards, loft timbers.

 Female Furniture beetles tend to choose hardwoods with a moisture content of 28% or higher to give their larvae the best chance of pupating into adults.
 However, woodworm can be found living in timber down to 12% moisture content.
 The dryer the wood gets the harder it becomes for them to feed.

 Unprotected wood with little to no laquer or protective finish is prefered by wood boring insects like woodworm.
 This is because exposed wood without varnish is more likely to be kinked, rough and therefore easy to nestle eggs into from a hatching perspective.
 Secondly, the lack of a sealant protection means that it’s easy for a newly hatched larvae to quickly bore through the grain.

 Common Furniture larvae will only eat the outer section or ‘sapwood’ of a tree.
 This is because it has more nutrients and is toxin-free, unlike the inner ‘heartwood’ of timbers like pine and oak.
 If your furniture is made from good quality heartwood, you are at much lower risk of getting a woodworm infestation.
 Sapwood is normally lighter than heartwood so you can spot where the high-risk areas are.

 Less Common Species of Woodworm and Different Wood Types